-- learners;
+- learners:

-- funding organisations;
+- Education sector funding bodies;

-- staff:
+- staff;

 - local employers (with specific links);

 - Bolton Council;

-- government offices/ regional development agencies;
+- government offices/ regional development agencies/LEPs;

+STAKEHOLDER RELATIONSHIPS (continued)

 - the local community;

 - Bolton Sixth Form College and the University of Bolton;

 - trade unions; and

 - professional bodies.

 The College recognises the importance of these relationships and engages in regular communication with them through active involvement in key for aand events, through meetings and through the College internet site.